 If I can do it, so can you.

 The Endangered Species They Don’t Want You to Know About

 You are the product of a dying breed.

 Purpose, self-respect, and determination are on the verge of extinction.

 It won’t take much effort to remember a time when you were inspired before, like a punch to your gut, the air was sucked out of your sails by more ‘realistic’ expectations.

-In my unquenchable thirst for freedom, the tactics I deployed were legion, always with the goal of replacing that dreaded punch in the gut with a firm inner voice that whispered “You will do this.
-You are going to change the world.
+In my unquenchable thirst for freedom, the tactics I deployed were legion, always to replace that dreaded punch in the gut with a firm inner voice that whispered “You will do this.
+Nothing can stop you.
 You will be legendary”.